tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

     "n"=>1}
 ```

-While it's only a one line difference in this example, it helps remove some of the ceremony and enables more focus on what the code is actually trying to do.
+While it's only a one-line difference in this example, it helps remove some of the ceremony and enables more focus on what the code is actually trying to do.

 ### `<<=` Operator